 Introduction to Interactive Chart in Excel

 Visualizations in graphical form tell the story better than any other form.
 But an interactive chart is even better.
-The interactive chart makes visualization better and user-friendly.
+The interactive chart makes visualization better and more user-friendly.
 When a user clicks on a value, then the result is shown.
-For example, if the chart is showing “Sales” on the chart and a user wants to see the “Profit” then by clicking on the “Profit” shows the “Profit” chart accordingly.
+For example, if the chart is showing “Sales” on the chart and a user wants to see the “Profit”, then by clicking on the “Profit” shows the “Profit” chart accordingly.
 In this way, the interactive chart works.
-Charts can be filled with different colors for eye-catching.
-Every organization needs this chart and a data analyst works on such charts to make it more interactive and visually friendly.
-This type of chart is mostly used in finance models where a business needs to understand their loss and profits.
-This type of chart can be plotted in many visualization software including MS Excel.
+Charts can fill with different colors for eye-catching.
+Every organization needs this chart, and a data analyst works on such charts to make it more interactive and visually friendly.
+This chart type is mostly used in finance models where a business needs to understand its loss and profits.
+This type of chart can be plotted in many visualization software, including MS Excel.
 Charts in Excel is comparatively easier.

 Methods to Build an Interactive Chart

-- Plotting a chart needs a tabular data.
+- Plotting a chart needs tabular data.
 Data is mostly vertically by default.
-We can convert it into a horizontal form as shown below.
+We can convert it into a horizontal form, as shown below.
 Below is the table.

-- The table can be copied and pasted in transpose form as shown below.
+- The table can copy and paste in transpose form, as shown below.

 The data is in the horizontal form now.
 Below the same, we can create a similar template with sales values as blank.